 The Difference Between Total and Focal HIFU

-HIFU Treatment in California
+HIFU Prostate Cancer Treatment in Southern California

 There are two ways HIFU can be done.
 Total gland HIFU means the entire prostate is treated – from front to back, side to side and top to bottom.
 Focal HIFU means a part, or parts, of the prostate, are treated.
 Other areas of the prostate are left intact.
 Oftentimes, patients face a difficult choice in deciding which one may be best so let’s compare them.
 (View Dr. Robert Pugach’s HIFU procedure video.)